Paroxetine: Adverse effects

 Mania or hypomania may occur in 1% of patients with depression and up to 12% of patients with bipolar disorder.
-This side effect can occur in individuals with no history of mania but it may be more likely to occur in those with bipolar or with a family history of mania.
+This side effect can occur in individuals with no history of mania, but it may be more likely to occur in those with bipolar disorder or with a family history of mania.

+Paroxetine is described as a 'hepatoxic agent' and has been associated with hepatoxicity and jaundice.

 Suicide

 Like other antidepressants, paroxetine may increase the risk of suicidal thinking and behaviour in people under the age of 25.
 The FDA conducted a statistical analysis of paroxetine clinical trials in children and adolescents in 2004 and found an increase in suicidality and ideation as compared to placebo, which was observed in trials for both depression and anxiety disorders.
-In 2015 a paper published in The BMJ that reanalysed the original case notes argued that in Study 329, assessing paroxetine and imipramine against placebo in adolescents with depression, the incidence of suicidal behavior had been under-reported and the efficacy exaggerated for paroxetine.
+In 2015, a paper published in The BMJ that reanalysed the original case notes argued that in Study 329, assessing paroxetine and imipramine against placebo in adolescents with depression, the incidence of suicidal behavior had been under-reported and the efficacy exaggerated for paroxetine.